browserengineering/book/book/invalidation.md

 ======================

-Let's leverage the `ProtectedField` class to avoid re-creating all of the`LineLayout`s and their children every time layout happens.
+Let's leverage the `ProtectedField` class to avoid re-creating all of the `LineLayout`s and their children every time inline layout happens.
 It all starts with this `if` statement:

 ``` {.python file=lab15 ignore=self.children}
 class BlockLayout: